Kelerchian/Caretaker/README.md

 	- Any String that has been registered as _Caretaker Extension_ (see [Extension](#extension))

 - ###### "name" _(mandatory, case-sensitive)_

 	Possible values:
 	- Any String
 	- For the root Object, name:"files" is forbidden as it is a reserved word for the Caretaker to use.

 - ###### "label" _(optional)_

 	Possible values:
 	- String

 - ###### "description" _(optional)_

 	Possible values:
 	- String

-- ####### "htmlLabel" _(optional)_
+- ###### "htmlLabel" _(optional)_

 	HTML-enabled label.
-Will override `label` parameter
+Will override `label` parameter.

 	Possible values:
 	- String

-- ####### "htmlDescription" _(optional)_
+- ###### "htmlDescription" _(optional)_

 	HTML-enabled description.
 Will override `description` parameter

 	Possible values:
 	- String

 - ###### "quantity" _(optional, case-sensitive)_

 	Possible values:
 	- "many" : will trigger the addable/removable "many" object fields

 - ###### "maxCount" _(optional)_

 	Possible values:
 	- Any number more than or same as minCount: Only works with "quantity": "many"

 - ###### "minCount" _(optional)_

 	Possible values:
 	- Any number less than or same as maxCount: Only works with "quantity": "many"

 - ###### "defaultValue" _(optional)_

 	Possible values:
 	- Any value that works with the input type

 - ##### "className" _(optional)_ _(*NEW)_

-	Used to add className besides other default ClassNames, such as: every caretaker form object has className="CaretakerFormObject".
-By passing {'.CaretakerFormObject': "added-class another-added-class"}, the printed value will be className="CaretakerFormObject added-class another-added-class".
+	Used to add className besides other default ClassNames.

+	For Example: Pass `{'.CaretakerFormObject': "added-class another-added-class"}` as the value.
+It will print `class="CaretakerFormObject added-class another-added-class"` on the said CaretakerFormObject.

 	Possible values:
-	- Objects with attributeKeys same as default caretaker classNames or tagname.
-ClassName must be preceeded by a fullstop sign ".". attributeKeys examples: ".CaretakerFormObject", ".CaretakerLabel", ".CaretakerForm", "div", "select"
+	- Objects with attributeKeys same as default caretaker `className` or `tagName`. `className` must be preceeded by a fullstop sign ".". attributeKeys examples: ".CaretakerFormObject", ".CaretakerLabel", ".CaretakerForm", "div", "select"

 - ###### "required" _(optional)_
 	Possible values:
 	- Boolean: marks that the input must be filled

 - ###### Other possible parameters

 	Such as:
 	- values: value-text pair object for input types: "select", "checkbox", or "radio"
 	```